Wa `alaykum As-Salamu waRahmatullahi wa Barakatuh.

 In the Name of Allah, Most Gracious, Most Merciful.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

 In this fatwa:

-Answering your question, we would like to cite following fatwa issued by the late Saudi scholar Sheikh Ibn `Uthaymeen (may Allah have mercy on him):
+Answering your question, the late Saudi scholar Sheikh Ibn Uthaymeen (may Allah have mercy on him), stated:

 A debt which is due now takes precedence over Hajj, because this obligation comes before Hajj.
 So he should pay off the debt and offer Hajj.
 If he has nothing left after paying off the debt, then he should wait until Allah makes him independent of means.